RuiAreiasMAT/mat.tap.query.api/docs/Metadata.md

 ### <ins>Query a specific session by its identifier</ins>

-The API allows to retreive a session by its identifier.
+The API allows to retrieve a session by its identifier.

 Endpoint
 ```